 The Company's results of operations also may be materially affected by competitive factors.
-In addition to competition from firms traditionally engaged in the securities business, there has been increased competition in the securities business from other sources, such as commercial banks, insurance companies, mutual fund groups and other companies offering financial services.
+In addition to competition from firms traditionally engaged in the securities business, there has been increased competition in the securities business from other sources, such as commercial banks, insurance companies, mutual fund groups and other companies offering financial services both in the U.S. and globally.
 As a result of recent or pending legislative and regulatory initiatives in the U.S. to remove or relieve certain restrictions on commercial banks, competition in some markets which have traditionally been dominated by investment banks and retail securities firms has increased and may continue to increase in the near future.
+In addition, recent convergence and consolidation in the financial services industry will lead to increased competition from larger diversified financial services organizations.
 Such competition, among other things, affects the Company's ability to attract and retain highly skilled individuals.
 Competitive factors also affect the Company's success in attracting and retaining clients and assets by its ability to meet investors' saving and investment needs through consistency of investment performance and access to financial products and advice.
-In the credit and transaction services industry, competition centers on merchant acceptance of credit cards, credit card account acquisition and customer utilization of credit cards.
+In the credit and transaction services business, competition centers on merchant acceptance of credit cards, credit card account acquisition and customer utilization of credit cards.
 Merchant acceptance is based on both competitive transaction pricing and the volume of credit cards in circulation.
 Credit card account acquisition and customer utilization are driven by the offering of credit cards with competitive and appealing features such as no annual fees, low introductory interest rates and other customized features targeting specific consumer groups.